pandosme/privateCA/README.md

 * days (optional) Set how many days certificate is valid.
 Default = 365

 ### POST /cert
-Same as GET /cert but returns a JSON payload
+Same as GET /cert but returns a JSON payload (for automation)
 ```
 {
   "cert":"...PEM data..",